-Although MadCap Central is located in the cloud, it is integrated with MadCap Flare.
-This integration lets you store copies of your projects in Central, continue to work on them locally in Flare, and keep both sets of copies in sync.
+MadCap Central's integration with MadCap Flare lets you store copies of your projects in Central, continue to work on them locally in Flare, and keep both sets of copies in sync.
 You can use Central to quickly build and publish output (and roll back when necessary) without the need to involve an IT department.
 You can also send topics and snippets for review on Central, as well as use custom checklists to track your progress in Flare projects.

-Following are tasks that you can perform from the MadCap Central window pane in Flare:
+Following are tasks that you can perform from the MadCap Central window pane or the Source Control ribbon in Flare:

 - Log In and Log Out If you have an account in Central, you are able to log in and out of your account from Flare.
 When you are logged in, you are able to access project properties, upload (bind) and import projects, and push project changes to the cloud.
 See Logging In and Out of Central in Flare.

-- Uploading (Binding) Projects You do not have to be a Flare user in order to take advantage of the various features in MadCap Central.
-However, if you would like to add a Flare project to a Central license, you can upload the project from your desktop Flare application.
+- Uploading (Binding) Projects You can upload a project to Central from the desktop Flare application.
 A copy of the project will therefore reside in the cloud via Central, and you will be able to keep the local and cloud versions of the project synchronized using integrated source control.
 You will also be able to generate and publish Flare targets using Central.
 See Uploading (Binding) Projects.

 - Importing Projects If another user uploads a Flare project to your MadCap Central license and you do not yet have that project on your computer, you can import it.
 See Importing Projects from Central.

 - Committing and Synchronizing (Pull, Push) in Single-bound Model If you are working in a single-bound model, you author content in Flare.
-When you want to transfer your changes to Central, you commit files that you’ve changed.
+When you want to transfer your changes to Central, you use the Source Control ribbon to commit files that you’ve changed.
 This gives you the opportunity to organize your files into different groups when you add them to Central, and to add a comment to each commit as well.
 After this, you synchronize (pull, push) your changes with the cloned project on Central.
 See Committing and Synchronizing (Pull, Push) in a Single-bound Model.

 - Viewing Project Properties If you have access to a project in Central (i.e., you have been added to the project), you can view its properties in the MadCap Central window pane.
-This lets you see relevant information about the project, such as when it was added to Central, the number of files in the project, and build information.
+This lets you see relevant information about the project, such as when it was added to Central, the amount of space it is using on Central, and the number of targets and builds.
 See Viewing Project Properties.